 - See also: unix, x86-isa, ascii, linux, solaris, freebsd, sparc, mips, powerpc, arm, risc-v, coff, preferred-executable-format, android, atmel-avr, ia-32

-- I have 17 facts about Extensible Linking Format. what would you like to know? email me and let me know how I can help.
+- Have a question about Extensible Linking Format not answered here?
+Email me and let me know how I can help.